 Decision: The SC by an 8:1 majority, upheld the State's power to regulate industrial alcohol, overturning the Synthetics case.
 The bench stated that "intoxicating liquors" in Entry 8 include all forms of alcohol, even industrial, due to its potential misuse for intoxication.
 Justice Nagarathna dissented, asserting that industrial alcohol is non-potable by nature, falling outside the scope of "intoxicating liquors" and thus remaining under Union control.

-#CASE 2: Constitutional Challenge Against Section 6A of the Citizenship Act, 1955
+#CASE 2: Constitutional challenge against sec.
+6A of Citizenship Act, 1955

 Case Title: In Re Section 6A of the Citizenship Act, 1955